Olivi3rCar/Bord_Foyard_MathC_VicH/README.md

 - 4/01/2025 : Documentation is finalized, project is finished

 ## Task distribution
-- Olive / Oliver3rCar : Mathias C: implemented fère pourras' riddles, logical challenges and added sound effects.
+- Olive / Oliver3rCar : Mathias C: Implemented fère pourras' riddles, logical challenges and added sound effects.
+Improved utility functions.
 Redacted half of the documentation.
+Difficulty selection.
-- Pandadulol : Victor H: implemented chance and math challenges as well as the utility functions and the main.
+- Pandadulol : Victor H: Implemented chance and math challenges as well as the utility functions and the main.
 Redacted the other half of the documentation.

-#
-# Testing and validation
-## Test strategies
+Final challenge implementation.